 “This Monday, a mother came to me with a big smile on her face, to tell me, ‘Ab mera beta ne likhna shuru kar diya hai.’
 (Now my son can write.)”

 “On Tuesday, the kids did not show up on time again.
-They explained that a representative from UNHCR had come to the camp to teach about hygiene.
+They explained that a representative from UNHCR had come to the settlement to teach about hygiene.
 The children were extremely happy and proud to tell her everything they learned from us.
 She was very impressed and asked us what other things they learned from the Center.
 They told her that India has 29 states and the names of India’s Prime Minister, President and Delhi's Chief Minister.”